ldaptools/ldaptools/docs/en/tutorials/building-ldap-queries.md

 #### hasMemberRecursively($userDn)
 ---

-Recursively checks a groups for a member specified by their full distinguished name.
+Recursively checks groups for a member specified by their full distinguished name.
 Creates a matching rule comparison using the OID `IN_CHAIN` against the groups `member` attribute.

 ------------------------